kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 Sveltekit is a new framework for building web applications.
 It's built on top of Svelte, which is a component framework for building user interfaces.
 Sveltekit is a great tool for building modern web applications.

-If you get stuck working with SvelteKit yuo can reach out for help in the [SvelteKit Discord chatroom](https://svelte.dev/chat).
+If you get stuck working with SvelteKit you can reach out for help in the [SvelteKit Discord chatroom](https://svelte.dev/chat).

 &nbsp;